NoahTK7/codereal.app/README.md

 - add more languages!

-# Copyright
+---

-(C) 2023 Noah Kurrack.
+Copyright 2023 Noah Kurrack.
 All rights reserved.